TonyLianLong/LLM-groundedDiffusion/README.md

 ![Visualizations: Enhanced Prompt Understanding](https://llm-grounded-diffusion.github.io/visualizations.jpg)

 ## Updates
+**[2024.1]** Added a result with self-hosted Mixtral-8x7B-Instruct-v0.1 (see [our reference benchmark results](#our-reference-benchmark-results) section). **Surprisingly, the Mixtral model's performance is comparable with GPT-3.5.** This shows that it's possible to self-host LMD/LMD+ without external API calls to LLMs to achieve good results.

 **[2023.11]** **Our LLM-grounded Diffusion (LMD+) has been officially integrated to upstream diffusers v0.24.0!** This is an [example colab](https://colab.research.google.com/drive/1SXzMSeAB-LJYISb2yrUOdypLz4OYWUKj) that shows using our pipeline with official `diffusers`.
 The implementation in upstream `diffusers` is a simplified LMD+, and we recommend using the current full repo to reproduce our results.

 <details>